 Biological visualization web services

-The UCSS team provides DIR laboratories with scientific communications and media services, including publication support, website support, audio visuals, medical arts, and print media.
+The UCSS team provides laboratories in NICHD's Division of Intramural Research (DIR) with scientific communications and media services, including publication support, website support, audio visuals, medical arts, and print media.
 A student training program provides opportunities for cross-disciple research in the areas of molecular animation, web programming, microscopy and digital imaging, and medical illustration.
-In collaboration with NIAID and NLM, the group was selected this year by the HHS Secretary to join the HHSignite program to develop the NIH 3D Printing Exchange.
+In collaboration with the NIAID and the NLM (National Library of Medicine), the group was selected this year by the HHS Secretary to join the HHSignite program to develop the NIH 3D Printing Exchange.
 This virtual collection of biomedical 3-D printing files and tutorials will become a public resource for biomedical scientists.

 The web activities of the DIR web services program include, e.g., laboratory websites, annual report, and internet applications.
 One of the applications developed was the on-line annual report and survey modules for research and administrative questionnaires.
 The UCSS continued to maintain approximately 50 public DIR websites and developed graphic designs and medical illustrations for several projects: the DIR Annual Fellows and PI (principal investigator) Retreats, the NIH Research Festival, USA Science and Engineering Festival, STEM Career Festival, NICHD 50th Anniversary, and the NICHD Exchange series.
-The team also expanded the Science@NICHD wiki (http://science.nichd.nih.gov) to over 168 projects, including the NICHD Connection, a monthly newsletter for Intramural research fellows.
+The team also continued support for the the Science@NICHD wiki (http://science.nichd.nih.gov) and over 170 other projects, including the NICHD Connection, a monthly newsletter for Intramural research fellows.
 The Science wiki allows PIs to create blogs and share documents/data in a secure manner.
 As part of this project, the group collaborated with the NIH Library, the NLM, the NINDS, and the NIH Office of the Director.